pycom/pycom-documentation/content/datasheets/expansionboards/expansion3.md

 - LED: Connect the LED on the Expansionboard to GPIO16
 - CHG: Removing the jumper will decrease battery charging current from 450mA to 100mA

-> Note: The internal voltage divider can be either 115K / 56 K as depicted in the pinout, or 1M / 1M, depending on the revision of your expansionboard.
-Take care of this when reading the battery voltage
+> Note: The internal voltage divider is 1M / 1M, instead of the mentioned values in the pinout.
+Take care of this when reading the battery voltage.

 ![](/gitbook/assets/expansion3-pinout-1.png)